Playwright Locators Best Practices

 Example:

 Use the "dot" sign followed by the value of class attribute.
-Note: class attribute often has multiple class values separated by space.
+Note: the class attribute often contains multiple class values separated by spaces.
 You can target each of those values individually or combined.

 Example:

 It's simple.
-Just provide a tag name as argument.
-Van be combined with class values or other attributes.
+Just provide a tag name as an argument.
+Can be combined with class values or other attributes.

 Example:

 Any HTML attribute can be used.
-Use a square brackets to locate by attibute or attribute with value.
+Use square brackets to locate by attribute or attribute with value.

 Example: